0urob0r0s/adv-docker-rt/README.md

  **Overview**

 Provides a fully configurable Request Tracker 4 with Optional RTIR installation.
-The full proyect includes RabbitMQ and Fetchmail support dockers, incoming email handling.
+The full proyect includes RabbitMQ and Fetchmail support dockers for incoming email handling.

 Full Services Failover and high availability on incoming email handling if deployed using Rancher.